 The consequences of a felony conviction can extend beyond the jail sentence and fines.
 Convicted felons may find it difficult to obtain certain types of employment or be approved to rent a home by landlords.
 People who have been convicted of a felony charge in Fort Worth are barred from sitting on a jury, unless these court lifts these restrictions.
 A felony conviction could also rob someone of their right to see or have custody of their children.
 When the stakes are this high, it is crucial to have the best defense possible.
 Call today to find out how a Fort Worth attorney can fight against DWI manslaughter charges.

-Intoxicated manslaughter is one of the gravest driving-related offenses for which someone can be charged with in Fort Worth.
-Besides drunk driving, causing a fatality wreck while driving under the influence of drugs can also lead to intoxicated manslaughter charges.
+Yes, causing a fatality wreck while driving under the influence of drugs can also lead to intoxicated manslaughter charges.
 This can include prescription or illicit drugs.